MatheusMFranco/quale-a-musica-js/README.md

 # Qualé a Música?
-Qualé is a quiz game to guess songs.
+Qualé is an app to find songs by voice.

 ## How to run?
 First, you should install the dependences: